gordonbrander/magnetize/README.md

   - [x] Option to turn of POST
   - [ ] Option to require secret to POST
   - [ ] Option to encrypt content ala Magenc
+  - [ ] Simple federation using a text file containing a list of known CDNs (and maybe BitTorrent)

 ## Development